 If you have professional skills and knowledge to share, are open to new experiences, are willing to live in a different country and committed to helping others, then you're likely to be an effective Australian volunteer.

-The AVID program supports inclusiveness, including Aboriginal and Torres Strait Islanders and people with disability.
+The Australian Volunteers program supports inclusiveness, including Aboriginal and Torres Strait Islanders and people with a disability.

 Who is eligible to apply?

 Australian citizens, holders of Australian permanent resident status and holders of a Special Condition Visa (SCV) for New Zealand citizens are eligible to apply.

 Applicants must be 18 years of age or over.